Toxicable/oidc/README.md

-# Discontinued

-An implimentation of an Open Id Client for Angular
+An exmaple implimentation of an Open Id Client for Angular